 - Beat in egg.

-- Stir in buttermilk, vanilla and coffee granules.
+- Stir in buttermilk, vanilla and espresso granules.

 - Combine flour, baking powder, baking soda, cinnamon, and salt in a large bowl.